Joel Fan

-Early life
+Early life and education

-Pianist Joel Fan was born in New York City to parents originally from Taiwan.
-While attending Hunter College High School he studied at the Juilliard Pre-College Division as a student of Kathryn Parker and Martin Canin.
-A child prodigy, he made his debut playing with the New York Philharmonic after winning the orchestra's Young People's Concert Auditions at the age of 11.
-He received his bachelor's degree from Harvard University, where his teachers included the composer Leon Kirchner.
-He holds a Master of Music degree in Piano Performance from the Peabody Conservatory of Johns Hopkins University, where he studied with Leon Fleisher.
+Pianist Joel Fan was born in New York City to Taiwanese American immigrant parents.
+While attending Hunter College High School, he studied at the Pre-College Division of the Juilliard School as a student of Kathryn Parker and Martin Canin.
+A child prodigy, Fan made his debut playing with the New York Philharmonic after winning the orchestra's Young People's Concert Auditions at the age of 11.

+Fan graduated with a bachelor's degree from Harvard University, where his teachers included the composer Leon Kirchner.
+He then earned a Master of Music degree in piano university from the Peabody Institute of Johns Hopkins University, where he studied with Leon Fleisher.
 He is also a prize winner of several international competitions, including the Busoni International Piano Competition in Italy.
 He was also the winner of the Kosciuzko Foundation's Chopin Prize, and named a Presidential Scholar by the National Foundation for Advancement in the Arts.

 Career

 Joel Fan is described as a pianist who plays with "eloquence and sensitivity", and a "rhythmic acuteness and broad tonal palette.”
 Fan's “commanding technique and the passion he brings to his performances” have been noted in his appearances as a concerto soloist, recitalist, and chamber musician.
 In addition, Fan “not only embraces classical music in his repertoire, but has commissioned new works and is also passionate about world music.”

 As a concerto soloist, Joel Fan brings “vibrant, passionate, tender, sparkling life” to over 40 different concertos he has performed from the traditional classical repertoire, as well as works such as Messiaen Turangalila Symphony, Szymanowski Symphony-Concertante No. 4, and Bernstein's Age of Anxiety.
-He has appeared as a soloist with orchestras worldwide including the New York Philharmonic, Boston Pops Orchestra, Royal Stockholm Philharmonic, Singapore Symphony, Odessa Philharmonic, and London Sinfonietta.
+He has appeared as a soloist with orchestras worldwide including the New York Philharmonic, Boston Pops Orchestra, Royal Stockholm Philharmonic, Singapore Symphony, Odesa Philharmonic, and London Sinfonietta.
 Among the conductors he has worked with include Keith Lockhart, David Zinman, Alan Gilbert, Zubin Mehta, David Robertson and many others.

 As a recitalist, critics have reported that Joel Fan "has a huge dynamic range and tremendous facility", and his performances sound “freshly conceived and full of character”.
 With his “willingness to juxtapose traditional and unexpected repertory”, Fan’s solo concerts are designed to be “exciting and fun, capturing the ears of classical music lovers as well as more-casual listeners.”
 Fan has been presented as a solo recitalist on the stages of the Kennedy Center, the Ravinia Festival, Jordan Hall, Calgary Celebrity Series, the Metropolitan Museum of Art, and the National Gallery of Art in Washington D.C.
 Internationally, Fan’s recitals have been heard on four continents including his tours of China, Cuba and South America.

-As chamber musician, Joel Fan has collaborated with ensembles such as the Orion Quartet, Shanghai Quartet, Imani Winds, and A Far Cry, Santa Fe Pro Musica, Northwest Sinfonietta and Columbus Pro Musica chamber orchestras.
-He is also recognized for his work with the cellist Yo-Yo Ma and as a member of the Silk Road Ensemble.